 Three Months Out

+Gather speaker biographies and confirm details.
 Be sure to give your speakers the rundown on what they need to know for their presentations.
-Confirm topics with your speakers and request to get speaker biographies, headshots and whatever else you may need for your programs, marketing, and signage.
+Confirm topics with your speakers and request to get speaker biographies, headshots, and whatever else you may need for your programs, marketing, and signage.

+Check and order necessary supplies.
 Now is the time to order all badge holders, swag, and signage for your event.
 Ordering later can result in massive rush fees and break your budget.

 One Month Out